apache/flink/flink-table/README.md

 No module except `flink-table-planner` should depend on `flink-table-runtime` in production classpath, and similarly no module should depend on `flink-table-planner` or `flink-table-planner-loader` in production classpath.
+For testing, you should depend on `flink-table-planner-loader` and `flink-table-runtime`.
 These are already shipped by the Flink distribution.